agn453/Z280RC/README.md

 a>
 ```

-I'll post the 2048 directory entry modifications in the next few days (after
+I'll post the new 2048 directory entry modifications in the next few days (after
 I test them out).